IggHub/IggHub.github.io/_posts/2016-12-10-setting-up-rspec-in-rails.md

 2. `bundle install`

 3. Install RSpec by running `rails generate rspec:install`.
-This will replace the current `test` folder (created by default when starting new rails app) with `spec` folder.
+This creates new `spec` folder.
+Delete the current `test` folder (created by default when starting new rails app)

 ## Todo: